walrus-chanul-dandeniya/chiral-network/docs/reputation.md

 ## Overview

 Chiral Network tracks peer reputation through verifiable, transaction-centric evidence.
-Confirmed on-chain transaction history is the authoritative ledger: every payment or settlement that finalizes on-chain becomes durable ground truth.
+Confirmed on-chain transactions are the authoritative record of successful payments.
+When a download completes and payment is broadcast and confirmed, that on-chain transfer is ground truth for successful behavior.
+For non-payment, there may be no on-chain footprint at all.
+In those cases, we rely on cryptographically signed off-chain payment promises from the downloader to the seeder as evidence, and store those promises (or hashes of them) in the DHT.
 To keep costs low and latency acceptable, clients publish signed **Transaction Verdicts** into the DHT as an index of recent interactions.
 Consumers fetch those verdicts for fast heuristics, but they always re-validate against the chain (or cached receipts) before acting; if a verdict cannot be bridged back to finalized chain history, it is ignored.
 This hybrid model lets us iterate inside today's infrastructure while reserving long-term accuracy to the blockchain.
 Later releases may reuse the same storage model to incorporate additional metrics (uptime, relay quality, etc.) once the supporting evidence flow exists.

 ### Core Principles

-1. **Blockchain as Source of Truth**: All reputation stems from completed on-chain transactions
+1. **Blockchain as Source of Truth for Success**: Positive reputation stems from completed on-chain payments.
+2. **Signed Promises for Failures**: Negative reputation for non-payment uses cryptographically signed off-chain payment messages when no on-chain transaction exists.
-2. **DHT as Performance Cache**: Quick lookups without querying the full blockchain every time
+3. **DHT as Performance Cache**: Quick lookups without querying the full blockchain every time
-3. **Transaction-Centric**: Reputation grows with successful transaction history (seeding or downloading)
+4. **Transaction-Centric**: Reputation grows with successful transaction history (seeding or downloading)
-4. **Proof-Backed Penalties**: Complaints require cryptographic evidence (signed handshakes, transaction data)
+5. **Proof-Backed Penalties**: Complaints require cryptographic evidence (signed handshakes, transaction data)
-5. **Hybrid Verification**: Recent activity via DHT, historical data via blockchain
+6. **Hybrid Verification**: Recent activity via DHT, historical data via blockchain

 ### Goals